packit/research/downstream/README.md

 - Be able to push to the PR created by Packit.
   - Needs support in Pagure.

-When reacting to comment, we now add :+1: to the comment so the user knows we have accepted the event.
+When reacting to comment, we now add :+1: to the comment so the user knows we have accepted the event. (already implemented with :eyes: icon)

 #### How to enhance the workflow?